8 Variable Decisions

 List of forms

 Clicking on any form name will open it.
-Form 1 in this project already has five variables in it: the Record ID and four other variables.
-The Record ID cannot be deleted.
+Form 1 in this project already has variables in it.
+The Record ID is automatically created by REDCap and cannot be deleted.
 It is a unique identifier for each record entered in the project.
 It can be renamed, but we will leave ours alone.

 8.3 Variable names vs. labels